 Places to visit

-Kippford seafront, within walking distance or 2 min by car, has 2 good pubs serving food (The Anchor and The Mariner) and The Ark gift /coffee shop.
+Kippford seafront, within walking distance or 2 min by car, has 2 good pubs serving food (The Anchor and The Mariner) and The Ark gift shop and Tea Room By the Sea.
 There is also a chandlery, a public pier, RNLI Lifeboat station and a 9-hole golf course.

 Colvend, 2 miles/5 min drive, has a good general store & cafe, Treats & Eats (summer season).
 General shopping including award-winning butchers and an independently-owned small supermarket, is available in Dalbeattie, 3 miles/5 min by car.
 There is also Luigi’s Italian and other local hotels and cafes for eating out.
 Other places nearby for good food are the Steamboat Inn, Carsethorn and lots more round & about.